louisehill101/assignment-1/README.md

 Judgment (J)), this means i am extroverted so I feel empowered by social interactions, I follow my intuition which meansI make decisions based on how i feel rather than using facts.
 With the learning the style test showed that I was a visual learner.
 This means i like to be shown how to to something or I need pictures/tutorials in order to learn.
-With the multiphasic test it shows the different dimensions to my personality, it showed that my main issue was focusing on things out of my control.
+The perfect personality test was very similar to the Myers-Briggs test.
+It showed that i was a ENFJ.
+Extroverted (E), Intuitive (I), Feeling (F) and Thinking (T) these results are almost identical to the Myers-Briggs test.
+Which means i have a good grasp on what my personality is.

 According to the Myers Briggs test, ENTJ are good leaders with the ability to be controlling.
 I think this may Interfere with how cohesive the team works.
 But as long as there is mutual respect and communication there shouldn't be a problem.